Snowflake-Labs/SC.TeradataExportScripts/TPT_To_SQL/README.md

  - The lab assumes that you have a valid SnowConvert license.

- - The script provided in this lab is designed to work only on specific set of TPT patterns as described in the lab documentation.
+ - The script provided in this lab is designed to work only on specific set of TPT patterns provided in the examples.

   - The script is provided as an accelerator to aid on the migration of TPT to SQL.
 It is not a TPT migration tool.
 Some manual adjustments might be needed after running the scripts.